 The cases documented on this page include applications received that are going through the legal process.
-The changes proposed in the documents have not yet taken effect and the existing Public Rights still apply.
+The changes proposed in the documents have not yet taken effect and the existing public rights still apply.

 A copy of the order and the order plan can be viewed by clicking on the relevant pdf.
-If you wish to object to advertised orders then please contact Public Rights of Way or formally lodge an objection in writing with the Council's Legal Department.
+If you wish to object to advertised orders then please contact the Public Rights of Way Team or formally lodge an objection in writing with the Council's Legal Department.

-Download (169KB - PDF)
+Download (280KB - PDF)

 Public Bridleway Number 14 Rossington

-An order has been advertised under Section 119 Highways Act to divert the public bridleway between the cemetery on Grange Lane and the bridge over the River Torne to the desire line that currently exists on the ground.
+An order has been advertised under Section 119 of the Highways Act 1980 to divert the public bridleway between the cemetery on Grange Lane and the bridge over the River Torne to the desire line that currently exists on the ground.
 An informal surface, 4 metres wide, will be provided.
 The closing date for objections and comments has now expired.
 One objection has been received and negotiations are taking place between the land owner and objector with a view to resolving.

-Download (331KB - PDF)
+Download (185KB - PDF)

 Public Footpath Numbers 3 and 4 Thorne